LeventErkok/sbvPlugin/README.md

 test x y = x == y -- clearly not True!
 ```

-The above, for instance, tells the plugin to ignore failed commands (`IgnoreFailure`).
-This would be useful when you
+The above, for instance, tells the plugin to ignore failed proofs (`IgnoreFailure`).
+This is useful when you
-have a failing theorem that you are still working on, to make sure GHC continues compilation instead of stopping at
+have a failing theorem that you are still working on, to make sure GHC continues compilation instead of stopping
-that point.
+compilation and erroring out at that point.

 ### Available options